Can Dogs Eat Grits?

 Popcorn is not made for canines.
 The unpopped kernels can wreak havoc on teeth, including decay and disease.
 Swerve pre-packages and flavored selections.
 They can have way too much salt, oils and artificial flavors.

 There are other vegetables that dogs can eat besides corn.
 Chop up some asparagus, bell peppers, broccoli, carrots, cauliflower, lettuce, cucumbers and celery.
-Fruits like bananas, blueberry, orange, melon, pumpkin, apple, kiwi, dates, pitted cherries, cantaloupe and papaya.
+Fruits like bananas, blueberry, orange, melon, pumpkin, apple, kiwi, dates, berries pitted cherries, cantaloupe and papaya.

 Dogs can also enjoy beans.
 You might be wondering which beans can your dog eat.
 Well, you can add unseasoned green beans, black beans, lima beans, pinto beans and garbanzo beans.
 Please do not give your dog kidney beans, as they are highly toxic for dogs.
 Skip any onions and garlic to be on the safe side.